70+ Concealed Carry Mistakes and How to Avoid Them [Update]

 Stationary Shooting

-50. Using A Poor Quality or Ill Suited Belt
+65. Using A Poor Quality or Ill-suited Belt

-If the gun holster depends on the belt for stability, you should use a gun belt that is strong and built for the purpose.
+If the gun holster depends on the belt for stability, you should use a gun belt that is reinforced and optimized for concealed carry.
 Click here to learn the 5 major failures of most belts and even gun belts.

 concealed carry belt

-It is ok to be excited and proud of getting that new gun or permit … but keep it to yourself.
+It is ok to be excited and proud of getting that new gun or permit … but use discretion with whom you share that information.

 showing off my gun copy